mienaikoe/ziyu/Chapters/2-4-Chapter11.md

     - But it's a satisfying death.
   - Is radio that useful?
     - It will be to listen to Lif who will give instructions for sending a sign of good will
-      - A weapon like Holragi would plan to send would be a sign of bad will, and more robots would come later (BOOK 2)
+      - A weapon like Holrag would plan to send would be a sign of bad will, and more robots would come later (BOOK 2)
       - Their alternative is for people from all 3 corners of the rim to collaboratively work on a problem and send an ambassador to deliver it.
         - Mel volunteers
         - They can collaborate with telegraph.
 Why is wireless important?
           - Wireless will teach them about far infrared/CO2/Greenhouse effect ???
-          - Wireless is how they will keep in contact with the machines instead of destroying them like Holragi
+          - Wireless is how they will keep in contact with the machines instead of destroying them like Holrag
             - Machines to Mel: "There is more you must learn."
 Mel gets angry and tries to convince them.
 "Give me back my Lif."
-    - Mel will want to know Holragi's plans.
+    - Mel will want to know Holrag's plans.
 -->